ouspg/CompSec/README.md

 To pass the course, you have to get enough points *totally* from exercises/questionnaires and final coursework.
 From the beginning, you should be able to see, what you have to do for earning some specific grade.

-**This means: as long as you get enough points from somewhere, you can skip even final coursework.
+**This means: as long as you get enough points from somewhere to pass the course, you can skip any lab/lecture task and even final coursework.
+All tasks on this course are optional, but the amount of points will determine your grade.
 Grading table is presented [here.](#grading)**

-*Generally, every week there is a choice: Make lecture questionnaires sufficiently and you will get grade 1 from that week **OR** participate for lab and complete tasks as described to get grade 2 or more from that week.
-You can't get points from both lecture questionnaires and labs in the same week.*
+*Generally, every week there is a decision to be made how many steps you want to take: Make lecture questionnaires sufficiently and you will get grade 1 from that week.
+After making lecture task, participate for lab and complete tasks as described to get grade 2 or more from that week.*

 Grades from the labs are equal to amount of points they are offering.

-Everyone can make weekly questionnaires from lectures in last two weeks, and earn total of two (2) points, even if all of the five labs has been completed.

 In practise, exercises of the course have been divided to five (5) different levels.
 Level is indicating for grade/points you are able to achieve by reaching that level.